I sometimes

 times), Africa

-(twice), Europe (twice), Asia (three times), Australia and the Pacific
+(twice), Europe (twice), Asia (four times), Australia and the Pacific

 (once).Later came